xiaoquqi/gitlab-sync/README.md

 * IGNORE_BRANCHES: Branches not sync
 * ALLOW_BRANCHES: Branches need to sync, ignore branches's priority is higher than ignore branches
 * FORCE_PUSH: If add force when push
+* REMOTE_PARENT_GROUP: Sync all projects under this parent group

 ### Schedule Settings